-The City owns more than \$436.2 million of depreciable infrastructure assets, including roadways, public buildings, sewers, and storm drains.
-Most of the assets are depreciable because they wear over time and need to be rehabilitated.
-The \$436.2 million figure is the historical cost; therefore, it would cost more to rehabilitate those assets in today's dollars.
+The City's total infrastructure assets are approximately \$423.7 million and most of the assets are depreciable because they wear over time and need to be rehabilitated.
+The \$423.7 million figure includes the historical cost; therefore, it would cost more to rehabilitate those assets in today's dollars.
 If infrastructure lasts an average of 30 years, then the City should be rehabilitating at least \$15 million per year in historical dollars.
 This rough estimate does not include new infrastructure.
 There is a demand for new infrastructure such as roadway safety improvements, new traffic signals, and new storm water drainage facilities.